Overview and appearance

-It’s important to not place them in low areas of the tank like the sandbed, or in between rocks where they can be sheltered from light and water flow.
+It’s important not to place them in low areas of the tank like the sandbed, or in between rocks where they can be sheltered from light and water flow.

-As mentioned, these corals can grow quite fast so they need extra room in the tank.
-Also to avoid encounters with other corals.
+As mentioned, these corals can grow quite fast, so they need extra room in the tank.
+Also, to avoid encounters with other corals.
 But if you provide enough space between corals and place them accordingly in the tank, there should be no issues.